TL;DR: Is Cluely AI Worth It?

 Cluely is an AI-powered tool marketed as “real-time coaching” for job interviews, sales calls, exams, and even dates.
 It runs invisibly on your screen and feeds you suggested responses during live conversations.
 While positioned as a productivity enhancer, it functions more like a digital cheat sheet.

-Cluely has not made any clear public statement on GDPR compliance.
+Cluely claims to be GDPR compliant but this is yet to be verified.
 Given that it monitors audio and screen content without notifying other parties, it likely raises issues under GDPR’s requirements for transparency, consent, and lawful data processing.
 In short, it’s risky, especially if you’re operating in or with anyone based in the EU.

 It depends on where you are and how you use it.
 In many countries, using a hidden AI tool during interviews, meetings, or exams could violate policies or codes of conduct.
 Even if not strictly illegal, the ethical and professional consequences can be just as damaging.